 Finally, the May Revenue Forecast was incredibly strong, projecting a \$2.8 billion positive ending balance.
 This amounts to a \$1.1 billion increase from the March Revenue Forecast and a \$2.3 billion increase from the 2019 Close of Session Forecast.
 The state has also been allocated \$2.6 billion in direct financial aid from the Biden Administration's American Rescue Plan Act, not counting the additional federal ARPA funds going to local jurisdictions.
-Given this, there is no budgetary justification for tax increases of any sort, including tax increases on pass-through businesses, especially Oregon's smallest, family-owned businesses that would see no benefit from these proposed changes to Oregon's PTE rate structure.
+Given this, there is no budgetary justification for tax increases of any sort, including tax increases on pass-through businesses.

-NFIB respectfully asks the committee to oppose SB 139, as well as the -7 and -10 amendments.
+NFIB respectfully asks the committee to oppose SB 139 A.